-- 1. The financial statements and notes, as set out on pages 8 27: - a. comply with Accounting Standards Simplified Disclosure Standard; and - b. give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the Company. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 9 to 26, are in accordance with the Corporations Act 2001 and: - a. complying with the Australian Accounting Standards (including the Australian Accounting Interpretations) to the extent described in Note 1; and - b. give a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the Company. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
+The consolidated entity disclosure statement is true and correct for the year ended 30 June 2024.